Judit3/blog-with-django/README.md

 #### Register page

-The register page allows user to create a profile to be able to interact whit the posts via comments and or likes/unlikes.
+The register page allows user to create a profile to be able to interact whit the posts.

 <!-- ![Register page](assets/images/readme/about-page.png) -->

 #### Login page

-The gallery page provides the images of modern Swedish wooden houses.
+The login page allows the users to login to interact with the posts, via comments and/or likes/unlikes, once they are registered.

 <!-- ![Login page](assets/images/readme/gallery-page.png) --->